Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/quickstart/software_setup.md

 - Drag the `config.ini` file into GMEdit.

 or
-- In GMedit, click 'Open...', change 'GameMaker files' to 'All files' in the new window, and open the `config.ini` file.
+- In GMEdit, click 'Open...', change 'GameMaker files' to 'All files' in the new window, and open the `config.ini` file.
 ## Aseprite - Art Editor

 [Aseprite](https://new.isthereanydeal.com/game/aseprite/info/) is the recommended art tool for Rivals of Aether.
 It has powerful features for pixel art and animation, and has [Assistant](/assistant) automation.

-Aseprite is paid.
+Aseprite is not free.
 Free alternatives include:

 - [An update of the old open source version of Aseprite](https://libresprite.github.io/) though these have bugs, missing features, and may not have assistant compatibility.
 [The free version old version of Aseprite is here.](https://www.aseprite.org/older-versions/)